rust-lang/reference/src/paths.md

 start being resolved from the crate root.
 Each identifier in the path must resolve to an item.

+> **Edition Differences**: In the 2015 Edition, the crate root contains a variety of
+> different items, including external crates, default crates such as `std` and `core`, and
+> items in the top level of the crate (including `use` imports).
+>
+> Beginning with the 2018 Edition, paths starting with `::` can only reference crates.

 ```rust
 mod a {
     pub fn foo() {}